NilReboot/standup_tracker/README.md

 - If they return later: insert a new MembershipPeriod row with a new `start_date`, leave old periods intact, set People.active=True.
 - Do **not** delete people; history in Attendance/Passes/Turns must remain valid.

-## Prediction approach (services/predict.py)
+## Prediction approach (services/predict_pl.py)
-- Same as before: first-order Markov model with Laplace smoothing and optional exponential recency decay.
+- Uses Plackett-Luce model with feature engineering for more sophisticated predictions
+- Features include: days since last picked, team relationships, attendance patterns, speaking history
+- Trained on historical pass data with model persistence and automatic retraining
-- Candidate set for predictions must include only people:
+- Candidate set for predictions includes only people:
-  - Who are present at today’s meeting (`Attendance.present=True`)
+  - Who are present at today's meeting (`Attendance.present=True`)
-  - AND whose membership_period covers today’s date (`start_date <= meeting_date <= end_date OR end_date IS NULL`).
+  - AND whose membership_period covers today's date (`start_date <= meeting_date <= end_date OR end_date IS NULL`)
+  - AND who haven't already spoken in the current meeting

 ## Streamlit UX
 ### People page